Legal-NLP-EkStep/legal_NER/README.md

 # legal_NER
+## The train, dev and test data is now available on [Huggingface Datasets](https://huggingface.co/datasets/opennyaiorg/InLegalNER)
 #### This repo is associated with the paper "Named Entity Recognition in Indian court judgments" accepted at NLLP 2022 workshop at EMNLP.
 #### For easy usage of all available OpenNyai models refer to our [OpenNyai Libray](https://github.com/OpenNyAI/Opennyai)